Return to top

 ingredients for homemade matcha brownies recipe

-• White Chocolate Chips: Melted white chocolate make these easy matcha brownies rich without overpowering the flavor of the matcha.
-It allows the bright green color to come through.
-White chocolate is made from cocoa butter and sugar without cocoa solids.
+White Chocolate Chips: When I melt white chocolate chips for these matcha brownies, they add a richness that doesn’t overpower the delicate flavor of matcha.
+Plus, it lets that beautiful, bright green color really pop.
+Since white chocolate is made from cocoa butter and sugar without cocoa solids, it gives a smooth sweetness.

-• Sugar: I like granulated sugar in this recipe but you can also use coconut sugar, dark brown sugar, or light brown sugar.
-Your brownies will have a slightly different texture but they will still taste great.
+Granulated Sugar: White sugar brings the sweetness that perfectly complements the earthy matcha and rich white chocolate in these green brownies.
+I’ve used coconut sugar, dark brown sugar, or light brown sugar as alternatives.
+The brownies will have a slightly different texture but still taste great.

-Preheat Oven: Preheat your oven to 320 degrees Fahrenheit.
-Line an 8 by 8 inch baking pan with parchment paper.
+Preheat Oven: I start by preheating my oven to 320 degrees Fahrenheit and lining an 8×8 inch baking pan with parchment paper for easy clean up.

-Melt Butter & Chocolate: In a microwave-safe large bowl, make your brownie base by melting the butter and white chocolate chips in 30-second increments until melted.
-Stir the melted chocolate mixture until smooth.
+Melt Butter & Chocolate: Next, I melt the butter and white chocolate chips in a microwave-safe bowl, heating them in 30-second increments until everything is fully melted.
+I give the mixture a good stir until it’s nice and smooth.

 wet ingredients mixed in a bowl